Ucross High Plains Stewardship Initiative at Yale School of the Environment

 While our research and management projects span the fields of ecology, economics, sociology, religion, and policy, all our work supports stewardship of the lands, water, and people throughout the American West.
 Our team of students, staff, and faculty study questions pertinent to western conservation to support the development of innovative solutions to complex issues.
 Current research and fellowships includes topics such as solar feasibility for a remote preserve, forest regeneration response post-fire, impacts of recreation on the Greater Yellowstone Ecosystem, climate vulnerability in the Crown of the Continent, and wildlife-friendly ranching strategies.

-From the halls of Yale F&ES to the mountains and plains of the Rockies, we strive to broaden and strengthen western land management through collaborative research that pairs the knowledge of local practitioners with interdisciplinary, applied science and systems thinking.
+From the halls of YSE to the Rockies mountains and High Plains, we strive to broaden and strengthen western land management through collaborative research that pairs the knowledge of local practitioners with interdisciplinary, applied science, and systems thinking.
 Our network of collaborators spans ranchers, researchers, non-profit organizations, academics, and federal agencies.
 Our network of collaborators allows students to connect with a diversity of sectors and support their impactful work.
 We are always eager to explore opportunities and look forward to connecting with new partners.
-Please contact Michelle.firstname.lastname@example.org to connect.
+Please contact Michelle.email@example.com to connect.